eliaszea/finite-absorber-ML/README.md

 [^1]: [Y. Miki, “Acoustical properties of porous materials-modifications of Delany-Bazley models,” J. Acoust.
 Soc.
 Japan (E) 11(1), 19–24 (1990).](https://www.jstage.jst.go.jp/article/ast1980/11/1/11_1_19/_article/-char/ja/).

-**4. MAIN SCRIPT**
+**4. PYTHON SCRIPTS**

+Two scripts are provided:

+_4.1. trainModels.py_

+This script can be run to train the models from scratch.
+The default training settings are taken from the paper by Zea et al. (2023).
+To modify these settings, the user must choose the training parameters, such as `batchSize`, `optimizer`, etc.

+_4.2 reproduceFigures.py_

-The main script is used to reproduce the results of the paper.
+This script can be used to reproduce the results figures in the paper by Zea et al. (2023).

 **5. RELEASE HISTORY**